telerik/kendo-ui-core/docs/web/tabstrip/overview.md

 ---
 title: Overview
-page_title: Overview of Tabstrip UI widget | Kendo UI Documentation
+page_title: Overview | Kendo UI TabStrip Widget
-description: This documentation helps you get started with TabStrip, initialize the widget and how to load the content with AJAX.
+description: "Learn how to initialize the Kendo UI TabStrip widget and configure its behaviors."
+slug: overview_kendoui_tabstrip_widget
+position: 1
 ---

 # TabStrip Overview

-The Kendo UI TabStrip displays a collection of tabs with associated content.
-It is composed of an unordered list of items - representing tabs - and a collection of div elements, which contain the content for each tab.
+[Kendo UI TabStrip widget](http://demos.telerik.com/kendo-ui/tabstrip/index) displays a collection of tabs with associated content.
+It is composed of an unordered list of items, representing tabs, and a collection of `div` elements, which contain the content for each tab.

 ## Getting Started

+### Initialize the TabStrip

+The Kendo UI TabStrip widget can be initialized in two ways:

+* From HTML markup
+* From a JSON data object

+> **Important**
+> * As TabStrip should be initialized after the DOM is fully loaded, make sure you create it within a $(document).ready() statement.
+> * It is not required for the tabs of the widget to have content.
+Therefore, if you need to have tabs with no content, it is safe to omit their associated `div` elements.

+#### By using HTML markup

-### Initialize a Kendo UI TabStrip using HTML markup
+The example below demonstrates how to initialize Kendo UI TabStrip from HTML markup.

+###### Example

     <div id="tabstrip">
         <ul>